FWDD/icon-boxes/README.md

 # WordPress icon box widget

-WordPress plugin to add FontAwesome icon boxes into a widget area with call to action buttons
+WordPress plugin to add responsive FontAwesome icon boxes into a widget area with call to action buttons.

 ## Installation

 To Install, download the zip file.
 In your WordPress admin panel, navigate to **Plugins > Add New** and click on **Upload Plugin**.
-Select the zip file yu downloaded and click on **Install Now**.
+Select the zip file you downloaded and click on **Install Now**.
 After the plugin uploads, click on **Activate**.

-### Usage
+## Usage

 To create Icon boxes, navigate to **Appearance > Widgets** and drag the RivalMind Icon Boxes widget to the desired widget location.
 Enter the title that will appear at the top and select the number of columns.